 In advocating the goal of removing the rich from power to create an egalitarian society are we advocating violence?
 This is a question we are frequently asked, especially by people who hold to Gandhi's philosophy of nonviolence.

 Before proceeding to give an answer to this important question, it is helpful to keep in mind that among those of us who want to remove the rich from power to create an egalitarian society--we're talking about hundreds of millions of Americans and many more world wide--there are disagreements about this question of violence.
 Therefore we should promote a serious and ongoing discussion among all of us to carefully identify the specific distinct concerns people have and thereby try to resolve our differences on the basis of our shared fundamental values of equality and mutual aid.

 In this spirit, I (John Spritzler, the editor of this web site) am now going to write in the first person, and express merely my personal views here.
 I will be happy to create additional pages on this website for others to express their views on violence and revolution.
-Please email your thoughts to us for this purpose, or use our "comment" page.
+Please email your thoughts to us for this purpose.